sauce-archives/ios-rdc-quickstart/README.md

 extra easy with the helpers in this package.
 All you have to do in the capabilities is to specify the app as `sauce_storage_upload("your_app.zip")` and you're done.

+If you want to upload the app yourself ahead of time, simply upload it and specify your app with a "sauce-storage" URL, like `"app": "sauce-storage:your_app.zip"`

 #### Provisioning

 And here's a thing *not* to watch out for.
 You may already be aware that iOS apps in development don't work on just any iPhone or iPad.